castai/docs/docs/index.md

 Alternatively, you can also deploy new cluster from scratch and benefit from true multicloud setup.
 Follow our [getting started](./getting-started/overview.md) guide to try it out!

-It takes less than 5 minutes to fully onboard external cluster and less than 10 minutes to setup a new multicloud cluster in CAST AI.
+It takes less than 5 minutes to fully onboard an external cluster and less than 10 minutes to setup a new multicloud cluster in CAST AI.
 CAST AI abstracts layers of technical complexity from the user, so there is little knowledge required to use the product:

 - basics of running Kubernetes cluster in the public cloud (AWS, GCP, AKS)
 - working knowledge of `kubectl` command line utility for creating and managing Kubernetes clusters